 In my capacity as a franchise ownership advisor, I’ve been able to help a lot of people increase their chances of success as franchise owners.

-But, here’s the thing; I’ve only been able to do so with clients that listened to my suggestions and used them in their pursuit of the best franchise opportunities around.
-Believe it not, some people like to do their own thing.
+But, here’s the thing; I’ve only been able to do so with clients that listened to my suggestions and used them in their pursuit of the best franchises around.
+Believe it or not, some people like to do their own thing.